 How inbound marketing works: the method

 The inbound methodology then allows you to grow your business by building meaningful and lasting relationships With consumers and potential customers.
-It is about valuing and helping these people achieve their goals at any stage of their relationship with you.
+It's about valuing and helping these people achieve their goals at any stage of their relationship with you.

 How come?
 Because when your clients succeed, you succeed.